ejhammond/react-responsive-system/README.md

 One component.
 No server-side screen-size detection.
 Easy to read/maintain.

 The idea is: whenever you have a component that needs to render differently on different screen classes, you give it some extra props that correspond to your screen classes.
-Any values that you pass to those screen-class props will be applied as overrides when the screen reaches the appropriate size!
+Any values that you pass will be applied as overrides when the screen reaches the appropriate size!

 ## Responsive System